Introduction

 5. How to Prevent Humidity from Destroying Your Kitchen

-- Run the hood before, during, and for 10–15 minutes after cooking
+- Use your range hood during cooking and for 10–15 minutes afterward

 - Porcelain tile or waterproof LVP flooring